Ingemark/pbxis/README.md

 Events, as returned to `events-for` and passed to callbacks, are simple vectors where the first member determines event type and the rest are event details.

 `queueMemberStatus`: status of the agent with respect to a particular agent queue.
 Detail: a map `queueName->memberStatus`, where `memberStatus` is one of `#{"unknown", "not_inuse", "inuse", "busy", "unavailable", "ringing", "ringinuse", "onhold"}`.
-There is one entry for each queue that the agent was registered for.
+Only updated statuses are sent (the map doesn't usually contain the status for all subscribed queues).

 `queueCount`: number of callers waiting in agent queues.
 Detail: a map `queueName->queueCount`.
-Only updated counts are sent (the map doesn't usually contain the counts for all registered queues).
+Only updated counts are sent (the map doesn't usually contain the counts for all subscribed queues).

 `extensionStatus`: status of the agent's extension.
 Detail: a string, one of `#{"not_inuse", "inuse", "busy", "unavailable", "ringing", "onhold"}`.